signal18/replication-manager/README.md

 detect_stale_master=true
 ```

-## Non regression testing
+## Non-regression testing

 A testing framework is available via http or in command line.
-Setting  test variable in the predefined testing cluster in config file
+Setting the `test` variable in the predefined testing cluster in config file:
 ```
 [Cluster_Test_2_Nodes]
 hosts = "127.0.0.1:3310,127.0.0.1:3311"